MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

     :::image type="content" source="media/publish-option.png" alt-text="Alt text here.":::

-1. To add the bot to your Microsoft Teams list of apps, select **Open the bot** to have it go to the Teams app store, where it will automatically find and open the bot you just created.
-Click **Add for me** to have it added as an app in Teams.
+1. Select **Open bot** to have it go to the Teams app store, where it will automatically find and open the bot you just created.
+Select **Add for me** to have it added as an app in Teams.
 This only shows the bot for you.

 **Share a link so others can add the bot:**